-The seaside village of Enniscrone in west Sligo along the wild Atlantic way, has long been a popular holiday destination, going back as far as the 19th century when the Victorians began visiting the small seaside village, located on the shores of Killala Bay in west county Sligo.
-It has been a popular destination since the 1850’s, when the local landlord, Robert Orme built the Cliff bathhouse for holidaymakers to enjoy the Atlantic ocean, the old bathhouse building still exists to this very day.
+The village of Enniscrone in west Sligo along the Atlantic coast has long been a popular holiday destination, going back as far as the 19th century when the Victorians began visiting the seaside village, located on the shores of Killala Bay in County Sligo.
+It has been a popular destination since the 1850’s, when the local landlord, Robert Orme built the Cliff bathhouse for tourists to enjoy the Atlantic ocean.
+The old bathhouse building still exists to this very day.

 In the winter of 1909, a newly married couple visited the village on a short holiday, while one of the spouse’s planned a short relaxing break, the other had more grisly plans.

 On the 10th December 1908, Michael Gallagher a native of Mayo and a Constable in the Royal Irish Constabulary, married Sarah Knox, a 22-year-old young woman from Crossmolina in Mayo.
 Michael was older at 30 years old and had joined the RIC in 1898.
 He was described as a powerfully built man and nearly six foot tall.

 Michael told Sarah as he was eleven years in the force he needed to have a longer service before getting married and so the marriage was to be kept secret.
 Sarah remained living at her family home at Cloonkee, Crossmolina, Co.
 Mayo, unaware that it was after seven years a member of the R.I.C. could marry.

 In November 1909, Sarah received the following letter written from the barracks at Aclare, Co.
 Sligo.